serengil/deepface/README.md

 ## Installation

 The easiest way to install deepface is to download it from [`PyPI`](https://pypi.org/project/deepface/).
 It's going to install the library itself and its prerequisites as well.
-The library is mainly based on TensorFlow and Keras.
+The library is mainly powered by TensorFlow and Keras.

 ```python
 pip install deepface